 This is the earliest rabbinic source of the date of Hanukkah (date of Aramaic section – late second Temple period.)
-Scholion from Talmudic era gives source for oil lasting for eight days.
+A later scholion from the Talmudic era (not quoted here) gives a source for one day’s oil lasting for eight days.

 בעשרין וחמשה ביה חנכתא תמניא יומין. דילא למספד בהון

 On the twenty-fifth begin the eight days of Hanukkah during which funeral eulogies are not allowed.

 2. 1 Maccabees 4:52 – 56

 1 Maccabees is our earliest source of the Hanukkah story (earlier than text 1).
 It comes from a few decades after the event.
 Hanukkah here is an eight day festival modeled on Sukkot.
 Rededication of the Temple has the same date as profanation three years before.
 Jonathan Goldstein in his edition of 1 Maccabees dates Kislev in 164 BCE in October, implying six years intercalation had been missed.
 Peter Schick and I have written about the eclipse of the moon visible over Jerusalem on October 3rd of that year, coinciding with an appearance of Halley’s Comet.

 52 Early in the morning on the twenty-fifth day of the ninth month, which is the month of Chislev, in the one hundred and forty-eighth year, 53 they rose and offered sacrifice, as the law directs, on the new altar of burnt-offering that they had built.
 54 At the very season and on the very day that the Gentiles had profaned it, it was dedicated with songs and harps and lutes and cymbals.
 55 All the people fell on their faces and worshipped and blessed Heaven, who had prospered them.
 56 So they celebrated the dedication of the altar for eight days.